-Chromecast and Chromecast Audio have been a big hit for Google.
-They both piggyback off of tablets, smartphones and other Wi-Fi devices to bring new experiences to your TV screens or speakers.
 Chromecast turns your 'dumb' TV into a smart TV, and Chromecast Audio streams audio to almost any speaker.
 Beam web browsers, streaming services and games from your device to your TV, or any audio to your speakers.
-The collection of compatible apps is growing too, so here's our list of the best Chromecast and Chromecast Audio apps, including some new additions like Younity for streaming from your PC or smartphone, and games like Lego Speed Champions and Angry Birds Friends.
+The collection of compatible apps is always growing, so here's our list of the best Chromecast and Chromecast Audio apps.

 Jump to section:

 - Apps for streaming from your smartphone to TV

 - Music streaming